Emergency Response Plan

 - Utilize efficiently the resources on campus to implement a comprehensive and efficient emergency management response team.

-- Continuously be prepared with a pro-active emergency response management action plan, for the possibilities and eventualities of emerging incidents
+- Continuously be prepared with a pro-active emergency response action plan, for the possibilities and eventualities of emerging incidents

 - Transition response operations over to normal management processes.